 To ensure that tyres offer the best possible performance, consider replacing summer tyres when they reach a depth of 3mm, and winter tyres when they reach a depth of 4mm.
 Furthermore, fit all four wheel positions with tyres of the same tread pattern design.
 And at a minimum, each axle should have a pair of tyres with the same tread depth.

-To better help determine the remaining tread depth, Continental has fitted “wet indicators” between the grooves of the tyre tread.
+To better help determine the remaining tread depth, we have fitted “wet indicators” between the grooves of the tyre tread.
 These indicator ribs stand 3mm high, located between the tyre tread blocks.

 If the surrounding tread has worn down to the level of the indicators, then it's time to fit the wheels with new tyres as a preventative safety measure.